LucaCappelletti94/diesel-builders/README.md

 ### 6. Discretionary Triangular Relation

 [Similar to the mandatory triangular relation](diesel-builders/tests/test_discretionary_triangular_relation.rs), but the constraint is relaxed—Table B can reference any C record, not necessarily one that shares the same A parent.
 The builder provides `set_discretionary_builder` for creating new related records or `set_discretionary_model` for referencing existing ones.
+Foreign key relationships are declared using the `fk!` macro, with composite indices declared via `index!` macro where needed.
 Insertion order: A → C (independent) → B (where B references the independent C).

 ```mermaid
 classDiagram